darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 4. Follow the directions installed in it

 # How to get ALL of them installed
-1. Download the "ALL HACKS.html" file
+1. Download the "ALL HACKS.html" file<br>
 <deatails>
 <summary>2.
 Open bookmark manager</summary>
 a.
-Open a newtab
+Open a newtab<br>
 b.
-Right click the "bookmarks bar"
+Right click the "bookmarks bar"<br>
 c.
-Click on "Bookmarks Manager"
+Click on "Bookmarks Manager"<br>
 </deatails>
-3. Click on the 3 vertical dots in the top right corner
+3. Click on the 3 vertical dots in the top right corner<br>
-4. select import
+4. select import<br>
-5. import the all hacks file and your officially done :)
+5. import the all hacks file and your officially done :)<br>

 <details>
 <summary><h1>Notices for TeacherSaver2000</h1></summary>